 My fifth germ mission was on Aug.
 6, 1952.
-The mission was briefed to destroy some rail bridges ft.
-In case of an abort we were told to use the There were 6 flights on the mission of which "E" Capt.
-Wesselkamper told us before the mission myself his wingman, Capt.
+The mission was briefed to destroy some rail bridges across the Chong-chong-gang river North of Huichon.
+There were 6 flights on the mission of which "E" flight was composed of Lt.
+Salisbury the flight leader, myself his wingman, Capt.
 Chauret the No. 3 man and Lt.
 Hart the No. 4 man.
 The bomb load of my flight was one 500 lb. germ bomb and one 500 lb. general purpose bomb on each aircraft.
 The course to the target was by the radio station MR, located at Chorwon, and from there directly to the target.